 Students on any type of probation are not eligible to hold assistantships, nor are they allowed to take master's examinations, defend theses, or graduate.
 Students on Type 2 probation may have these restrictions waived if they maintain a GPA of 3.5 for two consecutive semesters.
 Students on Type 3 probation may provisionally hold assistantships for one semester if their semester GPA is at least 3.0.
 Students on Type 1 probation will be suspended if their cumulative GPA does not reach 3.0 after 12 additional credit hours of graduate work or four semesters in probationary status, whichever comes first.
 Students on Type 2 probation will be suspended if a third NC, F, WF, INC or IF grade is earned.
-Further details of university policies on academic probation can be found in the UNM Catalog.
+Further details of university policies on academic probation can be found in the UNM Catalog under Student Information and Policies > The Graduate Program > Probation and Suspension.